The Best Nail Caps for Cats (Review) in 2020

 This is a more difficult method to get down and it can depend entirely on your cat’s response to the spray bottle- but if you’re using a quick spritz of water, whenever your cat begins to scratch, they’ll soon get the idea that this behavior is likely to create a feeling that they don’t like (getting sprayed with water).

 If you’re going to go ahead with spray bottle training, just remember to try and avoid your cat seeing you with the source of the water- you don’t want them to begin to distrust you.
 You should also stop immediately if your cat becomes distressed using this method.

 Spray bottles, however, aren’t only good for water.
 Another good trick is to fill your spray bottle with a lemon or lime scented water and spray this around the areas you want your cat to stop scratching.
-Cats have a natural aversion to citrus scents and are more likely to avoid the area- and therefore stop scratching your favorite furniture.
+Both cats and dogs hate the citrus fruit scent, including lemon, orange and grapefruit, which you can use to your advantage: simply spray the furniture your kitty likes to scratch and they’re likely to avoid going anywhere near it.

 How to Put Nail Caps on Your Cat